 Background

 In a web project I'm working on just now, users can share and edit documents.
 Because of the potential for people overwriting other people's edits, or even deleting a document whilst someone else is working on it, we use a locking mechanism to ensure that only one person can edit the document at a time.
-The lock is acquired when someone starts editing, and is released when any of these conditions are true:
+The lock is acquired when someone starts editing, and is released when any of these conditions are true:- The user logs out.

-• The user session expires.
+- The user session expires.

-• The user saves and closes the document.
+- The user saves and closes the document.

 Our project uses the Apache Shiro security library, a very versatile library that can be used in web and non-web projects, and has good support for testing.
 Up till now, though, all our tests ran in a single thread, with the result that only one user could be logged in at a time.